KrishnaswamyLab/SAUCIE/README.md

 # SAUCIE
 An implementation of SAUCIE (Sparse Autoencoder for Clustering, Imputing, and Embedding) in Tensorflow.
+***
+This repository is a fork of the [original SAUCIE implementation](https://github.com/KrishnaswamyLab/SAUCIE).
+The authors let me use it for my Bachelor thesis and bump the used tensorflow version to 2, as well as build a web application using the model architecture.
+The code used for measuring the goodness of the dimensionality reduction can be found [here](https://github.com/pachterlab/CBP_2021).

 ## Requirements
 All tests performed with: